alexjbuck/airplan/README.md

 Version: 0.3.0

-Writing airplan's in PowerPoint is a big bummer 🤬.
+Writing airplans in PowerPoint is a big bummer 🤬.
 Never again will you chained to dragging around little lines on the screen ⛓.
 This is a simple web app that allows you to view and edit your squadron's flight plans 📋.
 You can add new flights, edit existing flights, and delete flights.
 You can also export your squadron's flight plans to PDF.